rasty262/rsschool-cv/cv.md

 #### About me

-Im 42 years old.
+I'm 42 years old.
 At the moment I have a working online store of climate goods, created on “Joomla!”
 CMS.
 I also support and promote the site by myself.
 Due to the war, the demand for air conditioners has fallen very much and I have a lot of free time.
 It was a reason why I decided start my self-education and spend this time learning Front-end technologies deeper.
 Of course, I was familiar with the basics, it helped me in customizing and supporting the site.
 Now, learning front end for me is a complex and amazingly interesting process that captivates me and gives me a hope for the future.

 ---